 How to Select a Sonography School

-The ARDMS offers exams in specialty areas such as abdomen and echocardiography sonography.
-Students interested in being certified in a specific specialty area will want to choose a program that offers substantial coursework and clinical experience opportunities in that area.
+- Students interested in being certified in a specific specialty area will want to choose a program that offers substantial coursework and clinical experience opportunities in that area.

 Sonography Program Overviews